Komani-Kruja culture

 The Komani-Kruja culture is an archaeological culture attested from late antiquity to the Middle Ages in central and northern Albania, southern Montenegro and similar sites in the western parts of North Macedonia.
 It consists of settlements usually built below hillforts along the Lezhë (Praevalitana)-Dardania and Via Egnatia road networks which connected the Adriatic coastline with the central Balkan Roman provinces.
-Its type site is Koman and its fort on the nearby Dalmace hill in the Drin river valley.
+Its type site is Koman and its fort on the nearby Dalmacë hill in the Drin river valley.
 Kruja and Lezha represent significant sites of the culture.
 The population of Komani-Kruja represents a local, western Balkan people which was linked to the Roman Justinianic military system of forts.
 The development of Komani-Kruja is significant for the study of the transition between the classical antiquity population of Albania to the medieval Albanians who were attested in the same area in historical records in the 11th century.

 Geography

 Komani-Kruja is a network of rural and urban settlements and their cemeteries which flourished in central and northern Albania and nearby regions.
 In central Albania, the rural settlements of Arbë, Klos, Kaçinar and Malaj have been identified.
-Urban settlements developed via the urbanization of the areas around local forts include Kruja, Lezha, Dalmace, Sarda.
+Urban settlements developed via the urbanization of the areas around local forts include Kruja, Lezha, Dalmacë, Sarda.
 Cemeteries range from Lake Shkodër to Lake Ohrid (northwest to southeast) and from the hinterland of Durrës to the Drin river valley (southwest to northeast).